amnezia-vpn/awg-linux-kernel-module/README.md

 - S1 — S1 < 1280; S1 + 56 ≠ S2; recommended range is from 15 to 150 inclusive
 - S2 — S2 < 1280; recommended range is from 15 to 150 inclusive
 - H1/H2/H3/H4 — must be unique among each other; recommended range is from 5 to 2147483647 inclusive
+- Address — The IP address and subnet assigned to the local interface (e.g., 10.0.0.1/24).
+- DNS — DNS server(s) to use for name resolution when this interface is active.
+- PrivateKey — The private key of the local WireGuard interface (kept secret).

+#### `[Peer]` block

+- PublicKey — The public key of the remote peer (shared openly).
+- PresharedKey — An optional shared key for added encryption security between peers.
+- AllowedIPs — The list of IPs/routes allowed through the tunnel (e.g., 0.0.0.0/0 for all traffic).
+- Endpoint — The public IP address and port of the remote WireGuard peer.
+- PersistentKeepalive — Optional parameter to maintain the connection when behind NAT (value in seconds, e.g., 25).

 ## Troubleshooting